 Because of the local brick and coal industry, Glen Carbon became a hub for immigrants, each gathering with others from similar areas and recreating familiar spaces.
 As a result, many neighborhood organizations sprang up, their mission to preserve their heritage, but with events open to all and offering a sense of community rivaled by none.
 The Village’s new residents watched out and cared for each other, something that continues today.

 Evidence of the area's pioneer history, several cemeteries that predate Glen Carbon dot the surrounding landscape.
 These cemeteries are the final resting place for many early settlers, soldiers, coal miners, and residents who helped create Glen Carbon.

-Over the years, Glen Carbon has changed a lot and is now known by some as a "quiet hamlet"; as most of our businesses have moved to the eastern portion of the community, allowing the "Old Town" section of Glen Carbon to show it's quaint small town image and image that is loved by both residents and visitor alike.
+Over the years, Glen Carbon has transformed from an energetic industrial center, into a serene, quiet hamlet.
+Stores that previously bustled along Main Street have shifted to the eastern portion of the Village, allowing the "Old Town" section of Glen Carbon to reveal its quaint, small town atmosphere beloved by both residents and visitors alike.

 To learn more about the history of Glen Carbon and its residents, please stop by the Glen Carbon Heritage Museum located at 124 School Street in “Old Town” Glen Carbon.
 Hours of operation are Tuesday, Thursday, and Saturday, 9 AM to 3 PM.